• Skip to primary navigation

 Jump to Recipe Print Recipe

 This No Knead Rosemary Garlic Bread is so easy anyone can make it!
-It only takes about 5 minutes to prep and then you let it rise and then bake.
+It only takes about 5 minutes to prep, let it rise, and bake.
 It is definitely worth the wait!

 No knead rules!
 This rustic, hearty homemade bread is filled with flavor with the addition of garlic and rosemary.

-• Weighing your ingredients, especially flour is far more accurate than using a measuring cup.
-In instant read kitchen scale is a valuable investment.
-I go by the weight for flour and I measure flour onto my scale until I hit the desired level.
-In this case 524 grams of flour can vary from slightly less then 4 cups or to almost 4 ⅓ cups depending on the flour, how settled it is in its container etc.
+• Weighing your ingredients, especially the flour, is far more accurate than using a measuring cup.
+An instant-read kitchen scale is a valuable investment.
+In this case, 524 grams of flour can vary from slightly less than 4 cups to almost 4 ⅓ cups, depending on the flour, how settled it is in its container, etc.

 Homemade bread doesn't have any preservatives (bonus!) so it is best the day it is made.
 It will be ok the next day but I tend to freeze what is left after the first meal - if there is any!
 I slice it first and then pop it into the freezer.